 They Work Best In Small Crowds

 As cool as it looks, it’s much more difficult to get a great smoke bomb portrait when you have an exceptionally large wedding party.
-As you can probably imagine, it’s hard enough to get large groups coordinated as is, and even harder when you add an element such as a smoke bomb!
-If you do choose to incorporate a smoke bomb into your large wedding party photos, I recommend getting everyone staged and in place before you pull the smoke bomb.
+As you can probably imagine, it’s hard enough to get large groups coordinated.
+It’s even harder when you add an element such as a smoke bomb!
+If you do choose to incorporate a smoke bomb into your large wedding party photos, stage everyone in place before you pull the smoke bomb.
 Of course, determine who is responsible for pulling the smoke bomb, as well!
 I also recommend having a photography assistant handy for larger groups, as well.

 Keep Them Away From Your Face And Constantly Move Around

 Naturally, you aren’t going to want to hold your smoke bomb directly in your face.
 Not only will it make for a pretty lame picture, but the smoke may irritate your skin or eyes.
 Keep the bomb away from your face, and constantly move when the smoke is going off.
-If you don’t move around, your photographer may have a hard time finding you in the large cloud of smoke!
+If you don’t move around, it may be hard to see you in the large cloud of smoke!

 Image from Wedding O Mania